How to Move an LLC to New York

 Certificate of Merger

 File a certificate of merger with the New York Department of State.
 The merger becomes effective upon filing, unless a later effective date is specified.
-New York does not require a separate certificate of cancellation or surrender when a New York LLC is merged out of existence—the filing of the certificate of merger terminates the New York LLC’s existence.
+New York does not require a separate certificate of cancellation or surrender when a New York LLC is merged out of existence.
+The filing of the certificate of merger terminates the New York LLC’s existence.

 Coordinating with the Destination State